bgiddwani-ai/multilingual_nemo_asr/README.md

 # Multilingual ASR Fine-Tuning with NVIDIA NeMo

-Fine-tune NVIDIA’s **[Parakeet TDT 0.6B v2](https://huggingface.co/nvidia/parakeet-tdt-0.6b-v2)** model for multilingual Automatic Speech Recognition (ASR) using the NeMo framework.
+Training NVIDIA’s **[Nemotron 3.5 Multilingual ASR](https://huggingface.co/nvidia/nemotron-3.5-asr-streaming-0.6b)** model by taking encoder as base and decoder/joint from scratch for multilingual Automatic Speech Recognition (ASR) using the NeMo framework.
 This pipeline is designed for scalable, high-performance training with tarred datasets, Lhotse-based bucketing, and custom multilingual tokenization.

 ---